jcisio/adventofcode2019/day07/README.md

 ## Performance

-`d05.py` takes 57 ms to finish. `d07.go` takes 80 s on the same PC (Thinkpad x280 with i5-8250U) for two parts, and 76 s for part 2 only.
-It runs on 24 iterations, or `24*5 = 120` times the intCode machine.
-630 ms in average to run the intCode, it is fairly slow.
+`d05.py` takes 57 ms to finish. `d07.go` takes 80 s on the same PC (Thinkpad x280 with i5-8250U) for two parts, and 76 s for part 2 only. ~~It runs on 24 iterations, or `24*5 = 120` times the intCode machine.
+630 ms in average to run the intCode, it is fairly slow~~.

 To compare apples to apples, I reuse the code to solve Day 5 with Go, it is only a few lines:

 ```Go
 	data, _ := ioutil.ReadFile("../day05/d05.in")